Admissions Frequently Asked Questions

 A special honors cohort, the Admissions Scholars, is honored each fall.
 KSU recognizes the top traditional freshmen entering each fall through a special orientation program.
 The qualifications and benefits for this special recognition program are listed on the Admissions Scholars website.
 Consideration is automatic for those traditional freshmen who complete the application process.
 Students must possess exceptional SAT/ACT scores, complete the college bound preparatory curriculum, earn a 3.5 or greater HS GPA, and graduated from an accredited high school.

-The Dual Enrollment Honors Program at Kennesaw State University is a unique opportunity for academically accelerated high school seniors to earn college credit on the university campus while satisfying their high school graduation requirements.
+The Dual Enrollment Program at Kennesaw State University is a unique opportunity for academically accelerated high school seniors to earn college credit on the university campus while satisfying their high school graduation requirements.
 As a Dual Enrollment student, you will enjoy several privileges as you make the transition to university life in a familiar, supportive environment.
-Dual Enrollment students receive special advising services, register before freshmen and transfer students, and may select designated Honors classes in core subjects required for high school graduation.
-Please browse this page and its links.
-Feel free to contact us if you have any other questions.
-For more information, please visit Honors College website.
+Dual Enrollment students receive special advising services and register before freshmen and transfer students.
+Feel free to contact firstname.lastname@example.org if you have any other questions.
+For more information, please visit Dual Enrollment website.

 What services are provided through Student Disability Services?